pdturney/natural-selection-of-words/README.md

 (6) Install Categorial Variations 2.1

 - https://clipdemos.umiacs.umd.edu/catvar/
-- read the file "README-PDT.txt" in the directory /catvar/
+- read the README in the directory /catvar/
 - download the required CatVar files and put them in /catvar/
 - go to the directory /perl-code/ and run the Perl script "wordnet-catvar.pl"
 - in Windows, use the command "perl wordnet-catvar.pl"